 II.
 FORMAT AND STYLE

 Prepare the thesis in or convert it to Microsoft Word.
-Submit the single-spaced manuscript and figures through the online submission portal.
-If accepted, the thesis is published in the AJO, and also in the Transactions on the AOS website as well as free open access in PubMedCentral.
+Submit the single-spaced manuscript and figures through the AJO online submission portal.
+If accepted, the thesis is published in the AJO, and also in the Transactions on the AOS website.

 Include the full name and academic degree(s) and institution or location of each author in the byline.
 It is expected that the candidate qualify as the first and primary author and the other names should appear to reflect their contribution to the thesis.
 All authors should meet Authorship criteria; alternatively, contributors should be listed in the Acknowledgment.
 Provide the complete postal address, email, and phone number of the candidate for future correspondence.
 Funding and disclosure information should be submitted under Acknowledgments and not on the title page (see below).